JNPRAutomate/packer/website/source/docs/builders/vmware-vmx.html.markdown

   is "/Applications/VMware Fusion.app" but this setting allows you to customize this.

+* `hard_drive_interface` (string) - The type of controller that the hard drives are attached to, defaults to "sata".
+Valid options are "ide" and "scsi".

 * `headless` (boolean) - Packer defaults to building VMware virtual machines by launching a GUI that shows the console of the machine being built.
 When this value is set to true, the machine will